 Sinus Bradycardia

-Once a tracing is identified as a Sinus Rhythm with a Heart Rate (HR) less than 60bpm it can be called sinus bradycardia.
+Once a tracing is identified as a Sinus Rhythm with a heart rate (HR) less than 60bpm, it can be called Sinus Bradycardia.
 Sinus Bradycardia means:

 An EKG rhythm starting at the SA Node with a rate below 60 which follows the expected electrical path through the heart.